ploidyverse/ploidyverseVcf/inst/doc/ploidyverse_VCF_specification.md

 ##ploidyverse=<ID=GenotypeCalls,Software=EBG,Version=1,Model=hwe,Description="Genotype calls generated from EBG">
 ```

-Additional, similar lines can be added for other pieces of software used in the
+Additional lines can be added for other pieces of software used in the
-pipeline for generating the VCF.  `ID` values such as `SNPmining`,
+pipeline for generating the VCF.
+Lines with the following `ID` values are
-`ReadDepth`, `Phasing`, or `Imputation` are suggested.
+suggested:

+* `SNPdiscovery`: How variant loci were identified.
+* `ReadDepth`: How allelic read depth was calculated for each sample and locus.
+* `GenotypeCalls`: How genotypes and genotype posterior probabilities were
+inferred from allelic read depth.
+* `Phasing`: How alleles were arranged into haplotypes.
+* `Imputation`: How missing genotypes were imputed.

 In `ploidyverseClasses`, the `software` function can be used to add these
 lines.